aditya-infiplus/odooXMLRPCLibrary/README.md

 ## Features

+  *res.partner* Model
-- Add and Manage contacts in the Odoo platform.
+- Add a new contact in the Odoo platform.

+  *sale.order* Model
 - Add Sales Order in the Odoo platform.
+- Get Sales Order Data by Order ID.

+*More Modules and Features Coming Soon*

 ## Installation